edge-cloud/www.edge-cloud.net/_posts/2015-09-11-sddc-architecture-business-continuity-with-multiple-regions.md

 The vSphere Management networks (Figure 3, grey network) between SDDC regions have to be interconnected via VPN or MPLS.
 Various options exist for accomplishing such a cross-connect, ranging from VMware NSX Edge devices with IPSec VPN to various hardware based network products.

-The IPv4 subnets within the VLAN &#8220;islands&#8221; (Figure 3, yellow network) are routed within the vSphere management network (Figure 3, grey network) of a region.
-Nodes within these &#8220;islands&#8221; are therefore reachable from within the SDDC (including Jump-Hosts, SSLVPN connections or alike).
+The IPv4 subnets within the VLAN "islands" (Figure 3, yellow network) are routed within the vSphere management network (Figure 3, grey network) of a region.
+Nodes within these "islands" are therefore reachable from within the SDDC (including Jump-Hosts, SSLVPN connections or alike).
 As these IPv4 subnets overlap across a region, care must be taken that these IPv4 subnet are not propagated beyond a region.

 The public facing Ext-Management network (Figure 3, blue network) of both regions is assumed to be reachable by users of the SDDC and is also assumed to both connect to external resources, such as Active Directory or DNS.

-The load balancers &#8211; here NSX Edge devices &#8211; across the two regions must be configured with the same settings (while taking into account the differing external IP addresses) for a given management application and it&#8217;s SRM shadow segment.
+The load balancers &#8211; here NSX Edge devices &#8211; across the two regions must be configured with the same settings (while taking into account the differing external IP addresses) for a given management application and it's SRM shadow segment.
 This configuration sync needs to happen either manually or can be accomplished via scripting.

 It is assumed that Active Directory and DNS services are running at both the primary and secondary location.
 It is advisable to use <a href="https://en.wikipedia.org/wiki/Anycast" target="_blank">Anycast</a> to make DNS Resolvers available under the same IPv4 address at different location, as well as using Global Traffic Management to make local Active Directory Domain Controllers available under a common global domain name.